CNN Exclusive: WHO Wuhan mission finds possible signs of wider original outbreak in 2019 - KRDO

 The WHO food safety specialist added the team had been presented by Chinese scientists with 174 cases of coronavirus in and around Wuhan in December 2019.
 Of these 100 had been confirmed by laboratory tests, he said, and another 74 through the clinical diagnosis of the patient’s symptoms.

-Embarek said it was possible this larger number — of likely severe cases that had been noticed by Chinese doctors early on –meant the disease could have hit an estimated 1,000-plus people in Wuhan that December.
+Ben Embarek said it was possible this larger number — of likely severe cases that had been noticed by Chinese doctors early on — meant the disease could have hit an estimated 1,000-plus people in Wuhan that December.

 “We haven’t done any modeling of that since,” he said.
 “But we know …in big ballpark figures… out of the infected population, about 15% end up severe cases, and the vast majority are mild cases.”

-Note: Correction: An earlier version of this story misstated Peter Ben Embarek’s name on second and subsequent references.
-It’s been updated.